dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are needed in order for [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] localization APIs to work correctly.

-They are used by [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] localization APIs to track changes between the development and localization of the [!INCLUDE[TLA#tla_ui](../../../includes/tlasharptla-ui-md.md)]. <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties enable you to merge a newer version of the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] with an older localization of the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)].
+They are used by UI with an older localization of the UI.
 You add a <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> property by running `msbuild -t:updateuid RunDialog.csproj` in a command shell.
 This is the recommended method of adding <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties because manually adding them is typically time-consuming and less accurate.
 You can check that <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties are correctly set by running `msbuild -t:checkuid RunDialog.csproj`.

-The [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] is structured by using the <xref:System.Windows.Controls.Grid> control, which is a useful control for taking advantage of the automatic layout in [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)].
-Note that the dialog box is split into three rows and five columns.
-Not one of the row and column definitions has a fixed size; hence, the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] elements that are positioned in each cell can adapt to increases and decreases in size during localization.
+The UI is structured by using the <xref:System.Windows.Controls.Grid> control, which is a useful control for taking advantage of the automatic layout in UI elements that are positioned in each cell can adapt to increases and decreases in size during localization.

 [!code-xaml[GlobalizationRunDialog#GridColumnDef](~/samples/snippets/csharp/VS_Snippets_Wpf/GlobalizationRunDialog/CS/Window1.xaml#gridcolumndef)]

-The first two columns where the **Open:** label and <xref:System.Windows.Controls.ComboBox> are placed use 10 percent of the [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)] total width.
+The first two columns where the **Open:** label and <xref:System.Windows.Controls.ComboBox> are placed use 10 percent of the UI total width.

 [!code-xaml[GlobalizationRunDialog#GridColumnDef2](~/samples/snippets/csharp/VS_Snippets_Wpf/GlobalizationRunDialog/CS/Window1.xaml#gridcolumndef2)]